-- Laleham Lea expects all pupils to adhere to its charter for the safe use of the internet. - Laleham Lea offers guidance on the safe use of social networking sites and cyberbullying in PSHE lessons, which covers blocking, removing contacts from "buddy" lists and sharing personal data.

-- Laleham Lea offers guidance on keeping names, addresses, passwords, mobile telephone numbers and other personal details safe and not to divulge in emails or on the internet. - The use of cameras on mobile phones is not allowed anywhere in the School or School grounds.
+- Laleham Lea expects all pupils to adhere to its charter for the safe use of the internet. - Laleham Lea offers guidance on the safe use of social networking sites and cyber bullying in PSHE lessons, which covers blocking, removing contacts from "buddy" lists and sharing personal data. - Laleham Lea offers guidance on keeping names, addresses, passwords, mobile telephone numbers and other personal details safe and not to divulge in emails or on the internet. - The use of personal cameras or personal mobile phones is not allowed anywhere in the School or School grounds.
 Pupils are advised not to upload photographs to internet sites.